-December 31, 2008 As Reported ecember 31, 2008 As Restated De ecember 31, 2007 As Reported De cember 31, 2007 As Restated Senior unsecured notes \$ 1,535,948 \$ 1,501,134 \$ 2,069,938 \$ 2,005,005 Total liabilities 6,449,875 6,415,063 6,888,796 6,823,863 Additional paid-in-capital 2,999,456 3,079,159 2,931,887 3,011,590 Retained earnings 1,023,071 979,939 791,861 777,681
+December 31, 2008 D December 31, 2008 December 31, 2008 December 31, 2007 As Reported As Restated As Reported As Restated Senior unsecured notes \$1,535,948 \$1,501,134 \$2,069,938 \$2,005,005 Total liabilities 6,449,875 6,415,063 6,888,796 6,823,863 Additional paid-in-capital 2,999,456 3,079,159 2,931,887 3,011,590 Retained earnings 1,023,071 979,939 791,861 777,681

-Decei ear Ended nber 31, 2008 Reported D Year Ended ecember 31, 2008 As Restated D Year Ended ecember 31, 2007 As Reported Year Ended December 31, 2007 As Restated Interest expense \$ 281,766 \$ 300,808 \$ 251,537 \$ 266,308 Net income attributable to SL Green common stockholders \$ 389,884 \$ 360,935 \$ 640,535 \$ 626,355 Net income per share attributable to common stockholders-basic \$ 6.72 \$ 6.22 \$ 10.90 \$ 10.66 Net income per share attributable to common stockholders-diluted \$ 6.69 \$ 6.20 \$ 10.78 \$ 10.54 asset or liability.
+Year Ended Year Ended Year Ended Year Ended December 31, 2008 D ecember 31, 2008 December 31, 2007 December 31, 2007 As Reported As Restated As Reported As Restated Interest expense \$281,766 \$300,808 \$251,537 \$266,308 Net income attributable to SL Green common stockholders \$389,884 \$360,935 \$640,535 \$626,355 Net income per share attributable to common stockholders - basic \$ 6.72 \$ 6.22 \$ 10.90 \$ 10.66 Net income per share attributable to common stockholders-diluted \$ 6.69 \$ 6.20 \$ 10.78 \$ 10.54 asset or liability have significantly decreased in relation to normal market activity for the asset or liability.
 This update also provides additional guidance on circumstances that may indicate that a transaction is not orderly.
 Additional disclosures about fair value measurements in annual and interim reporting periods are also required.
 This guidance was effective for interim and annual reporting periods ending after June 15, 2009.
 The adoption of this guidance did not have a material impact on our financial statements.

-The FASB provided guidance to address whether instruments granted in share-based payment transactions are participating securities prior to vesting and, therefore, need to be included in the earnings allocation in computing earnings per share, or EPS, under the two-class method.
+The FASB provided guidance to address whether instruments granted in share based payment transactions are participating securities prior to vesting and, therefore, need to be included in the earnings allocation in computing earnings per share, or EPS, under the two-class method.
 We adopted this guidance on January 1, 2009.
 It did not have any effect on our consolidated financial statements.

-In April 2009, the FASB provided additional guidance on estimating fair value when the volume and level of transaction activity for an asset or liability have significantly decreased in relation to normal market activity for the
+In April 2009, the FASB provided additional guidance on estimating fair value when the volume and level of transaction activity for an

-In March 2008, the FASB issued guidance which requires entities to provide greater transparency about (a) how and why and entity uses derivative instruments, (b) how derivative instruments and related hedged items are accounted, and (c) how derivative instruments and related hedged items affect an entity's financial position, results of operations, and cash flows.
+In March 2008, the FASB issued guidance which requires entities to provide greater transparency about (a) how and why an entity uses derivative instruments, (b) how derivative instruments and related hedged items are accounted, and (c) how derivative instruments and related hedged items affect an entity's financial position, results of operations, and cash flows.
 This guidance was effective on January 1, 2009.
 The adoption of this guidance did not have a material impact on our consolidated financial statements.

 In June 2009, the FASB issued guidance on accounting for transfers of financial assets.
-This guidance amends various components of the existing guidance governing sale accounting, including the recognition of assets obtained and liabilities assumed as a result of a transfer, and considerations of effective control by a transferr over transferred assets.
+This guidance amends various components of the existing guidance governing sale accounting, including the recognition of assets obtained and liabilities assumed as a result of a transfer, and considerations of effective control by a transferor over transferred assets.
 In addition, this guidance removes the exemption for qualifying special purpose entities from the consolidation guidance.
 This guidance is effective January 1, 2010, with early adoption prohibited.
 While the amended guidance governing sale accounting is applied on a prospective basis, the removal of the qualifying special purpose entity exception will require us to evaluate certain entities for consolidation.
 While we are evaluating the effect of adoption of this guidance, we currently believe that its adoption will not have a material impact on our consolidated financial statement.